 Novel: Destined to Heal Within

-So In brief I would like to sum up by mentioning below points that would help peaking up your interest till you develop an appetite for it:
+So, In brief, I would like to sum up by mentioning below points that would help to peak up your interest till you develop an appetite for it:

-The first and foremost point that comes in our mind is:
+The first and foremost point that comes to our mind is:

 How to start reading a book?